 This photograph shows the top of the lateen sail in a little more detail.
 The reinforcing spar which is whipped to the main spar can be clearly seen and appears to be relatively short if it is to provide the necessary reinforcement to protect the main lateen spar from snapping due to the load from the wind action on the sail.
 The latter is strongly bowed from the wind loading, but master boat builders will have refined its dimensions and selection of wood over a long period of time.
 Note that the sail is blown against the mast and rigging as the sail is under bad tack.
 The photograph also illustrates the pattern of seams in the canvas sail.
 The edge of the sail has a line or rope sewn along it in order to finish and strengthen it, as well as to permit its connection to the spar.
 The couplings that hold the sail to the spar do not line through with the seam, suggesting that there is no structural need for this as might have been thought sensible in transferring wind loads.

-As I noted above, the shuw’i is the chief fishing craft though it does have other uses as well, the most common being recreational.
-But I have seen it used for transporting goods short distances and believe there may still be these boats moving between Gulf states in addition to the larger boom.
-To the right you can see a shuw’i with fish traps piled on its stern and this is a common sight both on the craft as well as piled on the adjacent quay waiting use, or being constructed by fishermen.
+As I noted above, the shuw’i is the chief fishing craft though it does have a large variety of other uses as well, the most common being for recreational activities, particularly with craft converted specifically for this use.
+But I have seen it used for transporting goods short distances and believe there may still be these boats moving between some of the Gulf states in addition to the larger boom with its greater holding capacity.
+I understand that they also cross the Gulf to Iran.

-In the photo below it, note the straight, raked stem finished with a long reflex double curve – a detail of which, from a different shuw’i, is shown below – and the transom stern with its transom strakes projected over the sea on which a platform is usually constructed to take the fishing traps, providing more usable space in the open body of the craft.
+In the photographs above, note the straight, raked stem finished with a long reflex double curve – a detail of which, from a different shuw’i, is shown here – and the transom stern with its transom strakes projected over the sea on which a platform is usually constructed to take the fishing traps, providing more usable space in the open body of the craft.
 You should also note on the prow the government licence as well as the small good luck symbol, a tradition in many parts of the world.

 Finally for this group of craft, here are two contrasting images of a shuw’i, the top photograph taken in the West Bay of Doha, and the lower one in the Arabian Sea: the first under sail, the second motor driven.
 The first photograph shows the craft with its sails set, although the rear sail is not yet under full control, and gives a gives a strong insight into the scale of the craft, and something of its size and capability.
 The second photograph illustrates the craft at sea.
 Though the sea is not as rough as it can be, this is a common sight of these craft moving around the Gulf and the Arabian Sea as they transport goods between the Indian sub-continent, Iran, East Africa and the Arabian side of the Gulf.
 While the shuw’i is not as large as a boom, it is still capable of moving a considerable cargo.
 Note that this shuw’i is not equipped with a mast and so will not be able to use a sail to save fuel as is sometimes customary.